WHAT IS KEY LEADER?

 ARE THERE STUDENT LEADERSHIP OPPORTUNITIES DURING A KEY LEADER WEEKEND?

 Yes.
 High school students who have previously attended a Key Leader event may apply to be student facilitators.
-Key Leader graduates can apply as student facilitators on the Application page.
+Key Leader graduates can apply as student facilitators.

 WHERE CAN I FIND MORE INFORMATION ABOUT KEY LEADER?